bswnth48/gitanalytics/README.md

 -   **🤖 AI-Powered Summaries:** Uses advanced AI models to generate detailed, code-aware summaries for each commit.
 -   **🧩 Thematic Analysis:** Automatically categorizes commits into themes like `Features`, `Bug Fixes`, `Documentation`, and `Refactoring`.
 -   **📄 Executive Summaries:** Generates a high-level, multi-sentence summary of the entire analysis period, perfect for reports and stakeholder updates.
+-   **📊 Contributor Analysis:** Generate reports summarizing work by author to see who is contributing what.
+-   **🩺 Code Health Insights:** Identify high-churn files and analyze their complexity to flag potential technical debt.
 -   **🌿 Branch Selection:** Analyze any branch in your repository, not just the one you have checked out, using the `--branch` option.
 -   **⚡️ Smart Caching:** Caches results to provide near-instantaneous reports on subsequent runs and to minimize API calls.
 -   **💰 Cost Monitoring:** Tracks API token usage and provides an estimated cost for each analysis run, giving you full visibility.